neurobioinfo/scrnabox/README_HTO.md

 ```

 **To-do**
 -For this step we may want to include an option to output a .csv unfiltered expression matrix
+---
+Barcode: cell 1, cell 2
+title: Steps of analyzing HTO via scrnabox pipeline
+description: A short introduction to  Hashtag oligonucleotide analyzing using scrnabox pipeline
+date: 2022-03-07
+author: Saeid Amiri
+published: true
+tags: scRNA HTO
+categories:
+comments: false
+---

 ### Step 3: QC and filter